 Insider Tip - Head upstairs to the bar and ask to see the "Ghost Book"

 Mirvish Theatre - Ed Mirvish was a beloved entrepreneur in Toronto and he has a couple of venues bearing his name.
 This is the more affordable option to the Princess of Wales and Ed Mirvish Theatres.

 Riverdale Farm - After all that downtown nightlife, you might want some quiet time.
 Riverdale farm is just a few blocks east of the Village and is a working farm located right in the heart of Toronto.

 Bohemian Vibe/Culturally Diverse Toronto

-It's the university district filled with a diverse group of people from students, young urban professionals, retirees, and immigrants from around the world.
+It's the University of Toronto district and it is filled with a diverse group of people from students to young urban professionals, retirees, and immigrants from around the world.

 This Toronto neighborhood bleeds into College Street and Little Italy where you'll find countless eateries, cafes and cool places to hang out.

 Things to See and Do in The Annex